bleedingseraphY/scDTL/README.md

 Usage:
 For resuming training, you can use the --checkpoint option of bulkmodel.py, scmodel.py and cbammodel.py.
-For example, run cbammodel.py with checkpoints to get the single-cell level impute results:
+For example, run scmodel.py and cbammodel.py with checkpoints to get the single-cell level impute results:

 ```
 source scDTL/bin/activate